-- the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; - potential voting rights held by the Company, other vote holders or other parties; - rights arising from other contractual arrangements; and - any additional facts and circumstances that indicate that the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.
+• the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders;

+- · potential voting rights held by the Company, other vote holders or other parties; - · rights arising from other contractual arrangements; and

+• any additional facts and circumstances that indicate that the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.

 Consolidation of a subsidiary begins when the Company obtains control over the subsidiary and ceases when the Company loses control of the subsidiary.
-Specifically, income and expenses of a subsidiary acquired or disposed of during the year are included in the Condensed Consolidated Interim Statement of Income and other comprehensive income from the date the Company gains control until the date when the Company ceases to control the subsidiary.
+Specifically, income and expenses of a subsidiary acquired or disposed of during the period are included in the Condensed Consolidated Interim Statement of Income and Condensed Consolidated Interim statement of comprehensive income from the date the Company gains control until the date when the Company ceases to control the subsidiary.

-Condensed Consolidated Interim Statement of Income and each component of other comprehensive income are attributed to the owners of the Company.
-Total comprehensive income of subsidiaries is attributed to the shareholders of the Company.
+Condensed Consolidated Interim Statement of Income and each component of other comprehensive income are attributed to the shareholders of the Company.
+Total comprehensive income of subsidiary is attributed to the shareholders of the Company.

-When necessary, adjustments are made to the consolidated financial statements of subsidiaries to bring their accounting policies into line with the Group's accounting policies.
+When necessary, adjustments are made to the consolidated financial statements of subsidiary to bring its accounting policies into line with the Group's accounting policies.